eds89/MScProject-Multi-Factor-Authentication-Protocol/README.md

 - Paper: *E. dos Santos*, J. E. Martina and R. F. Custódio, "[Towards a Formal Verification of a Multi-factor Authentication Protocol Using Automated Theorem Provers](docs/TrustComm2012.pdf)," 2012 IEEE 11th International Conference on Trust, Security and Privacy in Computing and Communications, 2012, pp. 84-91, doi: 10.1109/TrustCom.2012.278.

-- Paper: *E. dos Santos*, J. E. Martina and R. F. Custódio, "[Towards a Formal Verification of a Multi-factor Authentication Protocol Using Automated Theorem Provers](docs/paper_Towards_a_Formal_Verification_of_a_Multi.pdf)," 2012 IEEE 11th International Conference on Trust, Security and Privacy in Computing and Communications, 2012, pp. 84-91, doi: 10.1109/TrustCom.2012.278.

-- Paper: *E. dos Santos*, J. E. Martina and R. F. Custódio, "[Towards a Formal Verification of a Multi-factor Authentication Protocol Using Automated Theorem Provers](docs/paper_Towards_a_Formal_Verification_of_a_Multi.pdf)," 2012 IEEE 11th International Conference on Trust, Security and Privacy in Computing and Communications, 2012, pp. 84-91, doi: 10.1109/TrustCom.2012.278.

 - MSc thesis (in Portuguese): SANTOS, Eduardo dos.
 Formalization and verification of a multi-factor authentication protocol.
 2012. xxii, 139 p.
 Thesis (Master) - Federal University of Santa Catarina, Technological Centre, Post-Graduation Program in Computer Science, Florianopolis, 2012.
 Available at: [http://www.bu.ufsc.br/teses/PGCC0955-D.pdf](http://www.bu.ufsc.br/teses/PGCC0955-D.pdf)